jdm/who-roots-the-rooters/dump.md

 We need to register these additional temporary references as [roots](http://en.wikipedia.org/wiki/Tracing_garbage_collection#Reachability_of_an_object) in the garbage collector's reachability analysis.
-And we need to make sure we don't touch an object from Rust when it's not rooted;
+Additionally, we need to make sure we don't touch an object from Rust when it's not rooted;
 this could introduce a use-after-free vulnerability.